pirtleshell/AladinLite/README.md

 npm i -g uglify-js less
 ```

+Then run `./build.sh`.
+The new files will be replace those in `/dist`.

 ## License

 This and the original are licensed under [GNU GPLv3](http://choosealicense.com/licenses/gpl-3.0/).
 The original license file can be found [here](https://github.com/PirtleShell/AladinLite/blob/master/COPYING) and [here is the original source code](http://aladin.u-strasbg.fr/AladinLite/doc/#source-code).
 It is copyrighted by the CDS.